FY2024 EE Appropriations

 Each year, we ask educators and advocates to join us in asking Congress to include these essential programs in the federal budget.
 We do this by urging Senators and Representatives to sign on to "Dear Colleague" letters in support of funding levels for the key programs described below.
 Take action today to help secure the future of environmental education!

-For the fiscal year 2024 Federal Appropriations, we are seeking a needed funding increase for each of these priority programs.
+For the fiscal year 2026 Federal Appropriations, we seek to maintain level funding for each of these priority programs.

 Take Action Tools